 Now it’s time for the sewing machine.
 Sewing with spandex is tricky, so I recommend grabbing a few scrap pieces of fabric and testing out your stitches before trying it on your gaiter.
 Check tension.
 Because the fabric is stretchy the feeder feet will stretch out the bottom layer as it feeds through.
 You have to combat this with slow methodical sewing and careful feeding of the fabric, plus a little bit of stretching.
 You might even have to raise the foot once or twice to adjust how the fabric is feeding.

 Time to get sewing.
-Use the zig-zag stitch to sew along the edge of the hem, removing pins as you go.
-There will be puckering.
-This is inevitable but once the gaiter is on your foot it won’t be noticeable so don’t worry too much about it.
+Sew along the edge of the hem, removing pins as you go.
+I used zig-zag stitch here, but if you only have straight stitch that is fine.
+There will be some puckering.
+This is inevitable, but once the gaiter is on your foot it won’t be noticeable so don’t worry too much about it.
 More stretching of the fabric means more puckering, so just be careful and do the best you can.
 I find it is easier to start from the middle of the fabric and sew to the edge, then turn it around and sew middle to edge again, rather than going from one end to the other.

 Step Four: Sew the Edges

 Once both top and bottom hems are complete, fold the fabric in half lengthwise.
 Keep the fabric inside-out, so you are looking at the unprinted side.
-Pin the two raw edges together.
-Again using the zig-zag stitch, sew the two pieces of fabric together as close to the edge as possible.
+Pin the two raw edges together, and sew the two pieces of fabric together as close to the edge as possible.

 Step Five: Trim and Reinforce the Tip